dictyBase/dictybase.github.com/source/stock-data-export/index.markdown

 ```

 From the above SQL, `phen.name`, `env.name` & `assay.name` are terms from ontologies viz. `Dicty Phenotypes`, `Dicty Environment` & `Dictyostelium Assay` respectively.
 Read about ontology loading [here](/obo-loading)

+### Props, Publications & Characteristics
+Props are additional information for the stock (in this case).
+For strains, we have props like 'mutagenesis method', 'mutant type' & 'synonym'.
+And for plasmids, thr props are 'keyword', 'depositor' & 'synonym'.

+Stocks have associated publications.
+Mainly the publications are PubMed IDs.
+However, stocks have some unresolvable internal references.
+With this export, these internal references are cleaned up and brought down a standard, PubMed.
+While exporting publications redundant/duplicate entries were thrown out and the data is exported as a TAB delimited file with 2 columns; *DBS_ID* & *PMID*

+The characteristics are strain characteristics.
+It is maintained as an [ontology](https://github.com/dictyBase/migration-data/blob/master/ontologies/strain_characteristics.obo)

 ## Command
 The data is being exported using the [`modware-dump`](https://github.com/dictyBase/Modware-Loader/blob/develop/bin/modware-dump) command.
 All the modules used by this command can be found under [`Modware::Dump`](https://github.com/dictyBase/Modware-Loader/tree/develop/lib/Modware/Dump) or [`Modware::Role::Stock::Export`](https://github.com/dictyBase/Modware-Loader/tree/develop/lib/Modware/Role/Stock/Export).
 The command looks like this;